-Sectors ESG Risks Mitigating Controls

-viii.
-Negative perception of the company by the local usage.
-Alternative energy sources should

-community may lead to disruption of the its activities which also be explored and adopted in order to

-would subsequently cause significant operational delays. reduce the strain on the community

-C. Governance Risks (Please refer to the Agro- residents.

-processing Governance Risks above) ii.
-Wages, employee welfare and workplace

-conditions should be in line with what is

-obtainable across the industry and labo

-regulations to reduce the risk of operations

-disruption due to strikes.

-iii.
-Organizations should ensure that the

-practice proper health management by

-developing health and safety plans, pro

-active vaccination of staff, raising

-awareness on communicable diseases and

-initial quarantining of foreign staff in orde

-to prevent possible spread of diseases.

-iv.
-Proper stakeholder engagement should be

-carried out in instances of land

-encroachment and adequate remediation

-must be made to the affected stakeholders

-Sectors ESG Risks Mitigating Controls

-v.
-As much as possible, manufacturing

-companies should reduce the volume of

-noise produced as a result of activities

-being carried out.
-This can be done by

-building soundproof walls around the

-company's premises, as well as situating

-sites at a considerable distance from the

-nearest human habitat.

-vi.
-Companies should ensure that recruitmen

-for menial laborers are carried out in

-strictest accordance with leading practices

-This would help in significantly reducing the

-risk of employing child workers

-Companies should also ensure that thei

-suppliers and vendors comply with their in

-house recruitment standards.

-vii.
-Transportation of materials/products to and

-from manufacturing companies should be

-scheduled properly to avoid movemen

-during peak hours.
-This would reduce the
+Sectors ESG Risks Mitigating Controls Noise and vibrations from manufacturing plants can have a long-term negative effect on the health of local community residents.
+Inappropriate human resource management, leading to use of child/forced labor.
+Strain on public infrastructure such as transport networks may affect residents within the community where the manufacturing plant is located.
+Negative perception of the its activities which would subsequently cause significant operational delays.
+Cr Groernance Risks above) line with what is obtainable across the industry and labor regulations to reduce the risk of operations disruption due to strikes. iii.
+Organizations should ensure that they practice proper health management by developing health and safety plans, pro- active vaccination of staff, raising awareness on communicable diseases and initial quarantining of foreign staff in order to prevent possible spread of diseases. iv.
+Proper stakeholder engagement should be carried out in instances of land encroachment and adequate remediation must be made to the affected stakeholders. v.
+As much as possible, manufacturing companies should reduce the volume of noise produced as a result of activities being carried out.
+This can be done by building soundproof walls around the company's premises, as well as situating sites at a considerable distance from the nearest human habitat. vi.
+Companies should ensure that recruitment for menial laborers are carried out in strictest accordance with leading practices.
+This would help in significantly reducing the risk of employing child workers.
+Companies should also ensure that their suppliers and vendors comply with their in- house recruitment standards. vii.
+Transportation of materials/products to and from manufacturing companies should be scheduled properly to avoid movement during peak hours.
+This would reduce the strain on other road users within the community.

-Sectors ESG Risks Mitigating Controls strain on other road users within the community. viii.
+Sectors ESG Risks Mitigating Controls viii.
 Companies in this sector should conduct adequate stakeholder consultation and develop an effective grievance mechanism prior to the commencement of the operations.
 The effectiveness and functionality of these mediums should also be maintained throughout the company's lifetime in order to ensure constant community support.
-C. Governance Risk Mitigants (Please refer to Agro-processing Governance Risk Mitigants above) Healthcare The Companies in this secto involved in the management improvement of health i.
-Impact from the use of chemicals during pharmaceutical chemicals during production in order to
+C Covernance Risk Mitigants Clease refer to Agro-processing Governance Risk Mitigants above

+Healthcare